ogcons/r-extruder/README.md

 ## Overview

 This Spring Boot application allows users to post R scripts, which are then executed on the server.
 The result of the R script execution is a plot saved in a Word document, which is returned to the user.
-This project is built using Java 21, Gradle, and R 4.3.2.
+This project is built using Java 21, Gradle, R 4.3.2 and Node.js.

 ### Component diagram:
 ![](docs/Diagram.svg)